 Before I had a EMU 0404.
 This was a good card with a low latency.

-- This card have connections for 3 stereo channels.
+- This card has connections for 3 stereo channels.

-I use channel 1 for my Genelec active speakers and subwoofer(Front),
+I use channel 1 for my Adam A7X and subwoofer(Front),

-I use channel 2 for my Hifi Stereo system (Rear)
+I use channel 2 for my Genelec active speakers (Rear)

 - This card have a headphone pre-amplifier.